GaloisInc/grift/docs/Reading.md

-There are two methods for ``reading'' GRIFT as an ISA manual -- reading the pretty-printed GRIFT DSL specification of a particular instruction using the `grift-sim` tool, and reading the source code itself.
+There are two methods for ``reading'' GRIFT as an ISA manual -- reading the pretty-printed GRIFT DSL specification of a particular instruction using the `grift-doc` tool, and reading the source code itself.
 We outline both these methods below.

-## Reading instruction semantics with `grift-sim`
+## Reading instruction encoding & semantics with `grift-doc`

-## Reading instruction semantics directly from source
+## Reading instruction encoding & semantics directly from source